-See a list of Ceramic Arts and Ceramics Programs by Clicking Here!
+See a list of Ceramic Arts Programs by Clicking Here!

 A Master’s degree in ceramics is conferred as a Master in Fine Arts (MFA) or Master of Arts (MA).
 Master degrees can last 1-2 years depending on the course structure and program emphasis.
 In many cases, students will be able to select an area of emphasis to study and map out courses in ceramics in conjunction with an academic advisor.
 Areas of emphasis may include:

 - Wood Firing Theory / Soda Firing Theory